 Rosewood School offers a rich and nourishing home away from home experience for your little one, with daily and weekly rhythms to support your child’s physical, emotional, cognitive, and social well-being.

 We begin our days with plenty of time for unhurried imaginative, open-ended free play in our cozy, warm home filled with simple, wooden toys and natural playthings.
-During free play, the children may choose to join our teacher in the morning work, doing chores to gain dexterity and confidence in the meaningful work of caring for our classroom, such as folding laundry, polishing wood with beeswax, and washing and hanging laundry to dry.
-The children may help prepare the day’s snack and lunch by chopping veggies, grinding grain, and turning the apple peeler.
+During free play, the children may choose to join our teacher in the morning work, doing chores to gain dexterity and confidence in the meaningful work of caring for our classroom, such as folding laundry, polishing wood with beeswax, and hanging laundry to dry.
+The children may help prepare the day’s snack and lunch by chopping veggies, grinding grain, churning butter, and turning the apple peeler.
 We then have an artistic activity, allowing the children to explore various sensorial mediums, painting with watercolors, making a seasonal craft, kneading bread dough, drawing, or sculpting with beeswax.
 When our work and play are done, our teacher then lovingly guides the little ones in seasonal songs and games in our circle time.
-After enjoying a warm, hearty snack the children have helped prepare, the children enjoy a puppet show.
+After enjoying a hearty snack the children have helped prepare, the children enjoy a puppet show.
 We then transition outside for free outside play, rain or shine.
 We’ll also tend to our gardens.
 When it is time to come inside, we’ll all join together for a warm family-style lunch prepared at school.

 Mondays: folding laundry, watercolor painting